stoplightio/spectral/docs/guides/cli.md

 ## Error Results

 Spectral has a few different error severities: `error`, `warn`, `info` and `hint`, and they are in "order" from highest to lowest.
-Be default all results will be shown regardless of severity, and the presence of any results will cause a failure status code of 1.
+By default, all results will be shown regardless of severity, and the presence of any results will cause a failure status code of 1.

 The default behavior is can be modified with the `--fail-severity=` option.
 Setting fail severity to `--fail-severity=warn` would return a status code of 1 for any warning results or higher, so that would also include error.
 Using `--fail-severity=error` will only show errors.